 • Highly resistant to black knot.
 Resistant to canker.

 A few people have confirmed La Crescent's mild apricot flavor, but it may not be consistent, at least in less than ideal environments.
-The flavor "might" be more pronounced when cooked though, but overall, there are better hybrid plums for fresh eating that produce more reliably.
+This flavor "might" be more pronounced when cooked though, but overall, there are better hybrid plums for fresh eating that produce more reliably.

 There are some fairly contradicting reports about the time that La Crescent ripens, but it's probably before Superior and Toka by a decent time frame.